gracelang/language/website/tutorial/control/for.md

 Of course, to make this example runnable, you have to replace `«statements»` by the Grace statements that you want to execute repeatedly.
-These statements make up what is called the “body” of the for loop, and they will normally mention the loop variable — if they don't you might not want to use a for loop!
+These statements make up what is called the _body_ of the for loop, and they will normally mention the loop variable — if they don't mention it, you might not want to use a for loop!

 Here is the complete example:

 <object id="example-1" data="{{site.editor}}?forRange" width="100%" height="550px"> </object>

-Another kind of _collection_ object that you have already met is a [`String`]({{site.baseurl}}/variables/numstring).
+Another kind of _collection_ object, which you have already met, is a [`String`]({{site.baseurl}}/variables/numstring).
-A string can be though of as a single piece of text, but it can _also_ be thought of as a sequence of individual letters, digits and symbols.
+You can think of a string as a single piece of text, but you can _also_ think
+of it as a sequence of individual letters, digits and symbols.
 A for loop that uses a string as the first argument is said to _iterate over_ the string.

 Here is an example using a string: